experimaestro/experimaestro-python/docs/experiments/config.md

 - `name` defines the name of the argument, which can be retrieved by the instance `self` (class) or passed as an argument (function)
 - `type` is the type of the argument
-- `default` default value of the argument (if any). _If the value equals to the default, the argument will not be included in the signature computation_.
+- `value` default value of the argument (if any). _If the value equals to the default, the argument will not be included in the signature computation_.
+This allows to add new parameters without changing the signature of past experiments (if the configuration is equivalent with the default value of course, otherwise do not use a default value!).

 ### Options